Here's a sample mission statement:

 Theory of Change

 A theory of change (TOC) helps you connect what you're doing to what you hope to accomplish.
+You can tailor this below for specific focuses (such as male or white allyship).
 Here's a TOC to help guide you:

-- We focus on receptive men to enhance their willingness and ability to be better allies.
-Many men want to learn more, get involved, and take action, but they don't know how.
+- We focus on receptive colleagues to enhance their willingness and ability to be better allies.
+Many folks want to learn more, get involved, and take action, but they don't know how

-- We provide educational materials, opportunities to listen to women's experiences, methods of self reflection, suggestions on behavior changes, and time to practice.
+- We provide educational materials, opportunities to listen to others' experiences, methods of self reflection, suggestions on behavior changes, and time to practice

-- As men become more confident and dedicated, they will naturally and positively affect the larger campus culture.
-They will slowly but surely raise awareness of men in their network who are reluctant but somewhat receptive to gender equity.
+- As folks become more confident and dedicated, they will naturally and positively affect the overall workplace.
+They will slowly but surely raise awareness of others on their teams

 - Simultaneously they will develop inclusive leadership skills that will allow them to continue their progress and make their future workplace cultures more inclusive.